vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 If you don't get a success, have a look at [FIXING VS CODE](/latex/configuration/fixingVSCode).
 If you get the success checkmark, click the `View LaTeX PDF` button.

+---

+Encountering installation problems?
+Restarting your computer and trying again might help, else ask for help.
+For help outside a LaTeX course, send a mail to <ShowEmail inline endwithdot />

+---

 Now change something in your `.tex` and press `Ctrl+S` or `Command+S` to save.
 With the default settings, LaTeX workshop should automatically compile your file again, and the PDF viewer should refresh automatically after that compilation.